-All Bidders, except Anchor Investors, are mandatorily required to use the ASBA process for participating in the Issue.
+All Bidders, are mandatorily required to use the ASBA process for participating in the Issue.
 In accordance with the SEBI ICDR Regulations, QIBs bidding in the QIB Portion and Non-Institutional Bidders bidding in the Non-Institutional Portion are not allowed to withdraw or lower the size of their Bids (in terms of the quantity of the Equity Shares or the Bid Amount) at any stage.
 Retail Individual Bidders can revise their Bids during the Bid/Issue Period and withdraw their Bids until the Bid/Issue Closing Date.
-Further, Anchor Investors cannot withdraw their Bids after the Anchor Investors will be on a discretionary basis.